 The standing orders set out the rules for notices (standing order 76).
 In essence, a notice must:

-consist of a clear and succinct proposed resolution or order of the Senate; and
+- consist of a clear and succinct proposed resolution or order of the Senate

 and must not:

-Notices are edited for the Notice Paper and the President may delete extraneous matter, require a Senator to reframe a notice if it does not comply with the standing orders, or ask the Clerk to divide it into 2 or more notices if it contains matters not relevant to each other.
+Notices are edited for the Notice Paper and the President may delete extraneous matter, require a senator to reframe a notice if it does not comply with the standing orders, or ask the Clerk to divide it into two or more notices if it contains matters not relevant to each other, including to ensure that motions meet the definition of a particular category of business or are eligible for consideration as formal business.
 Notices may be given in general terms with the complete version being handed to the Clerk.
-Two or more Senators may give the same notice.
-The purpose of a notice is to give advance warning of a proposed decision.
-Therefore, a notice has no effect, and cannot be used, on the day it is given.
+Two or more senators may give the same notice.

 Who "owns" a notice of motion?